 Agriculture is the primary economic backbone of Nepal.
 Farming is the occupation of more than 70% people in Nepal.
 Tourism is major industry and since a decade remittance from Golf countries, Europe and US.
 Agriculture is the primary economic backbone of Nepal.
 Farming is the occupation of more than 70% people in Nepal.

 Nepal has unique geography which is unbelievable ever.
 Within it’s narrow border you will find complete climatic range, tropical to temperate, alpine to arctic.
 It’s culturally fascinated and geographically spectacular.
 The Himalayas extended from Assam, eastern India, north lies Tibet and remain share the flat border with India.
-Nepal divided into three geographical zones.
-Such as: Mountain zone, Hilly zone and flat land terai zone.
-Going from north to south are the summit laden Himalayas, the middle hills of the Shiwalik and Mahabharat ranges, and to the south the lush plains of the Terrain.
+Nepal divided into three geographical belts: Mountain region, Hill region and Terai region.
+Going from north to south are the summit laden Himalayas, the middle hills of the Shiwalik and Mahabharata ranges, and to the south the lush plains of the Terrain.

-There are four seasons in Nepal.
-The winter is from December - February.
-Spring is from March to May.
-The summer from June - August and Autumn is September - November.
+The winter is from December - February, Spring is from March to May, Summer from June - August and Autumn is September - November.
 Light weight clothes are recommended for May-October.
 Warm garments are required during November-March.

-Nepal can be visited throughout the year, although activities as as safari excursion, rafting, trekking.
-Mountaineering, scenic Mountain flights are best from September to May (autumn, Winter & Spring)
+Nepal can be visited throughout the year, although activities such as safari excursion, rafting, trekking.
+Mountaineering, scenic Mountain flights are best from September to May (Autumn, Winter & Spring)

 Nepal Standard Time is 5 hours 45 minutes ahead of GMT and 15 minutes ahead of Indian Standard Time.

-By road there are 15 entry points, the major ones being Birgun, Bhairahawa (Sunauli), Kakarbhita, Nepalgunj (from India) and at Kodari (friendship bridge) from Tibet.
+By road there are 15 entry points, the major ones being Birgunj, Bhairahawa (Sunauli), Kakarbhitta, Nepalgunj (from India) and at Kodari (friendship bridge) from Tibet.